godvmxi/chia_plot_tools/README.md

 ### Request
 If you need windows or GUI support, fire a issue, if there are many request, I will consider to develop it.

+### Auto Start plot when system boot

+### Auto Start miner and monitor
+Use supervisor will be a good choice, you can find my conf in the repo